 - (a) to obtain such class or grade as they may think fit in any examination taken or to be taken by the student; - (b) to be a candidate for the LL.M.
 Examination in a particular year specified by the Faculty Board. - 7.
 A student whose candidature has been approved under Regulation 6 may be a candidate for the LL.M.
 Examination provided that they have kept two terms at least at the time of the examination. - 8.
 No student shall be a candidate for the LL.M.
 Examination on more than one occasion, or for Restrictions. the LL.M.
-Examination and another University examination in the same term.

-Essay or dissertation.
+Examination and another University examination in the same term. - 9. (a) A candidate who intends to offer a dissertation under Regulation 4(a)(ii) or (iii) shall submit Coursework or the title of the proposed dissertation, together with a statement of the subjects the candidate intends to offer in the LL.M.
+Examination, to the Secretary of the Faculty Board no later than the third Friday of the Full Michaelmas Term next preceding the examination. - (b) A candidate may only offer such a dissertation if the Faculty Board has approved its title.
+The Faculty Board shall approve such a title, or reject the candidate's application to offer such a dissertation, as soon as practicable following the third Friday of the Full Michaelmas Term next preceding the examination, and in any event no later than the end of that Full Term.
+The Faculty Board shall promptly communicate to a candidate any decision made under this paragraph.